 - It provides permanent welding and a low-resistance connection, both necessary for long-lasting and reliable earthing outcomes.

 - It ensures common connections, including copper cables, welding tapes, brass, stainless steel, and copper-coated steel earth rods.

-Step by Step for Exothermic Welding Process:
+Steps for Exothermic Welding Process:

 STEP 1: When dealing with exothermic welding products, always use proper safety glasses and gloves.